hu-macsy/simexpal/docs/quick_start.rst

         bubble-sort        499500.0  253437.333333  0.091776
         insertion-sort     241891.0  257609.000000  0.039501

-    ``eval.py`` is a simple 25 line script that uses the SimexPal Python interface (i.e., the functions ``collect_successful_results()`` and ``open_output_file()``)
+    ``eval.py`` is a simple 25 line script that uses the simexpal Python interface (i.e., the functions ``collect_successful_results()`` and ``open_output_file()``)
     to gather all results.
 It uses ``pandas`` to aggregate statistics over all experiments.